dstanesc/sart-framework/README.md

 Indisputably the traditional Simulation Data Management deployments benefit extensively from the execution insights exposed by technologies such __monitoring infrastructure__ on the quality, behavior and performance of data processing activities in general and database interactions in particular.
 Unfortunately, in the same time, the deployments suffer because of the limited monitoring scope and the negative impact on scalability and performance of the subjected system, especially in productive environments.

 There is also important to distinguish the on-demand nature of classic _Simulation Data Management monitoring infrastructure_ and the fact that a given application will communicate any of the monitoring details only in case of active interest of profiling explicit use-cases or application areas.
-While still a powerful instrument, this approach lacks the proactiveness of continuously monitoring chosen aspects of a given application feature and act promptly, ideally fully automated, on any observed dysfunctions.
+While still a powerful instrument, this approach lacks the proactiveness of continuously monitoring chosen aspects of a given application feature and act promptly, ideally fully automated, on observed behavior alterations.

 The _SART framework_ emphasis on externalizing state in _log structures_ and the exclusive message driven approach to state transitions as well as data access presents itself as a huge opportunity to re-think ground-up system monitoring.
 Such capacity of a software system to expose knowledge of its internal states and behavior was identified and coined in the industry as _Observability_.

-It is important to note that _SART Observability_ is by no means an artificial add-on but __emerges naturally as just another level of detail supplied by the common business APIs__.
+It is important to note that _SART Observability_ is by no means an artificial add-on but __emerges naturally as just another level of detail exposed by the common APIs__.

-Following snippet demonstrates for instance how to acquire the timeline associated with the milestones relevant for the internal processing associated with specific functionality and __determine the corresponding latencies__.
-Aborting the transaction at the end of the exercise ensures no data side-effects.
+Following snippet demonstrates for instance how to acquire the timeline associated with the milestones relevant for the internal processing associated with specific functionality and implicitly __monitor the performance__ of the given use-case.

 ```java